Codecademy/gamut/packages/gamut-system/docs/customization.md

 ## Config Specifcation

 - `propName`: Any defined prop in the system.
-- `altProps`: An array of alternative props that you would like to group with the same style function.
+- `boundProps`: An array of alternative props that you would like to group with the same style function.
 - `type`: Declare the template type `standard` by default or `directional` for properties that have a shorthand for directional values.
 - `computedValue`: There may be cases where you would like to transform or compute a property value into something more CSS friendly some examples may be adding units or looking up configurations.
 You may provide a `computeValue` function on your config to do this.